EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 ### 7.8 Archives

-This section was reviewed by the Archivist who can be contacted at [archive@bedlamtheatre.co.uk](mailto:archive@bedlamtheatre.co.uk)
+*This section was reviewed by the Archivist who can be contacted at [archive@bedlamtheatre.co.uk](mailto:archive@bedlamtheatre.co.uk)*

-* The Archivist will want to take some photos, or have photos taken, before your performance.
-Make sure they have a copy of the programme (if you have one) and any posters or flyers to put in the archives.
-If you have any pictures or items to be archived feel free to hand them in to the Archivist.
-* If you wish your production or aspects of rehearsal to be filmed or documented, contact the Archivist.
-* There is a camera mounted in the back of the auditorium which can take a timelapse of the stage, useful for recording get-ins.
-If you would like a timelapse of your get-in please contact a member of the Archives or IT subcommittees.
+The Archives Subcommittee does helps remember things, if get in touch if you want:
+* Help recording your show
+* Help recording a timelapse of your get in
+* To see old recordings or timelapses

+Archives may also get in contact with you about photos of your show or left over marketing material, to preserve it for the future.

 ## 8. Contact us